-Like the popular, inexpensive Panasonic G7, it can shoot Full HD (1080p) with slow motion, and 4K Ultra HD.
-But it has a more ergonomic, weathersealed magnesium alloy body.
+It can shoot Full HD (1080p) with slow motion, and 4K Ultra HD.
+It has a weathersealed magnesium alloy body.

-For me, the key feature is the remarkable in-body image stabilisation (IBIS), which the G7 lacks.
+The G85 has very good in-body image stabilisation (IBIS).
 This lets you handhold where other cameras would need a tripod.
 It works best in conjunction with the optical stabilisation in ‘dual IS compatible’ Panasonic lenses.
-But it also works with non-stabilised lenses, which is great for those of use who use old vintage prime lenses.
+But it also works with non-stabilised lenses, which is great for those of us who use old vintage prime lenses.

-The G85/G80 is relatively affordable and easy to use.
+The G85 is relatively affordable and easy to use.
 It’s a good camera to start with, but it’s also a camera you can build on.
 Travelling light?
 Use it on its own with the kit lens.
 Want to use it for more serious work?
-You can add a battery grip, which lets you shoot for longer and also makes it look more professional.
-And unlike the G7, it has ‘clean HDMI out’, so you can output ‘4:2:2’ video to an external recorder.
+Add a battery grip, which lets you shoot for longer, and makes the camera look more professional.
+It has ‘clean HDMI out’, so you can output ‘4:2:2’ video to an external recorder.
 (4:2:2 video has more ‘colour information’ so it should be easier to adjust and correct at the editing stage – it’s a requirement for some broadcasters.)
 It can also display zebra stripe overlays to warn of overexposure, and focus peaking to show which parts of the image are sharp.

-The articulating screen makes it useful for vloggers, though its face tracking autofocus is slower than the Dual Pixel AF in Canon’s 80D.
-Autofocus is also slower in 4K than when shooting 1080p HD – but then most Canons can’t shoot 4K at all.
+The articulating screen makes it useful for vloggers, though its face tracking autofocus is slower than Canon’s Dual Pixel AF.
+Autofocus is slower in 4K than when shooting 1080p HD.

-I think the G85/G80 video looks really good: it’s crisp and punchy at both 4K and 1080.
-But the smallish MFT sensor means that it’s not great in low light, though it’s better than older Panasonics.
+I think the G85 video looks really good: it’s crisp and punchy at both 4K and 1080.
+But the smallish MFT sensor means that it’s not great in really low light, though it’s better than older Panasonics.

 In some ways this mirrorless camera combines the best features of camcorders and SLRs.
 Like a camcorder, it has an articulating screen, excellent image stabilisation and an eye-level viewfinder.
 But the MFT sensor and interchangeable lenses give it much more creative potential.
-After testing it for a fortnight (full review soon) I’ve just bought one myself.
+I use one as my main camera, and I’m very satisfied it.